 It’s good to have an idea about whether or not your destination has surf shops around or extra surf supplies available.
 The number of extras you decide to bring will depend on how remote you’ll be.
 But a good rule of thumb is to at least bring a few backups to keep you covered.

 Pack extra fins, a leash, ding repair, and plenty of wax.
 And don’t skimp on packing plenty of good quality sunscreen and zinc.
-Many surf destinations will charge an arm and a leg for sunscreen, so make sure to pack plenty of your own to avoid the tourist up-charge.
+Many surf destinations will charge an arm and a leg for sunscreen (and don’t have a good selection), so make sure to pack plenty of your own to avoid the tourist up-charge.

-For an extensive list of surf gear and supplies to bring on your trip, check out The Ultimate Surf Trip Packing List!
+For an extensive list of surf gear and supplies to bring on your trip, check out our super-detailed Surf Trip Packing List!

 9 • Add this stuff to your packing list